Summer Camp Registration Now Open!

 Additional skill building workshops offered in the off season vary year to year based on team needs and mentor/trainer availability.
 Past workshops have included CAD (intro to advanced), programming, welding, 3d printing, and powder coating.

 We usually attend one to three off season competitions.
 These events do not build points to a championship so they tend to be lower pressure and good training grounds for students, preparing them for the higher pressure of qualifiers during competition season.
 These events can be local to DFW or further away.
-We are regulars at STEM Gals and NTX in Rockwall, TX during the month of September and we try to work one or two more In as schedules allow.
+We are regulars at STEM Gals and NTX during the month of September and we try to work one or two more In as schedules allow.
 These entry fees are not part of the registration fee and are passed on only to the families attending.

 The season can get hectic.
 Officially there are three meeting days on the calendar.
 Wednesday evening, Thursday evening and the majority of Saturday are our traditional meeting days.